Venom: Killer and cure

 Find out how across cultures and time, humans have found creative ways to neutralise and harness the properties of venom, and how today some of nature's deadliest venoms are actually saving lives.

-Please note this exhibition contains images that some may find distressing.
+Please note this exhibition contains content that some may find distressing.

 Gallery: Venomous creatures